 The Nominating Committee of the Houston Audubon Board of Directors recommends the following slate for election to the Board of Directors.
-Elections will be conducted at the membership meeting on Thursday, May 14, 2020.
-Also, according to the By-Laws, nominations will be accepted from the floor.
+The election will be conducted online in May 2020.
+Write-in candidates will be allowed.

 New Board Members

 Bill Matthews, Director.
 Bill Matthews has over 25 years of experience in oil and gas from technology adoption and consulting to hands-on expertise in the search for new reserves.
 He has held senior leadership positions at both Schlumberger and Landmark/Halliburton resulting in unique perspectives and in-depth knowledge of leading E&P technologies that reduce risk.
 Currently, he consults for technology providers including Gartner and data management startups.

 Most recently he was Vice President, Technical Services at Drillinginfo - a leading SaaS and data analytics company for the energy industry.
 Previously, he was the global marketing director for Schlumberger’s software division for all geoscience and reservoir engineering applications including Petrel.
 Bill moved from this position to lead Schlumberger/WesternGeco’s exploration consulting services for North America.
 In this and similar earlier global roles at Halliburton, he managed consulting projects that ranged from technology reconciliation to E&P advisory for prospective basins for both conventional and unconventional reservoirs.